zebular13/PooferButtons/README.md

 ## TO DO:
 - [ ] Create code for holding two buttons at once to trigger patterns
-- [ ] Wire kill switch
-- [ ] Make kill switch override poofers
+- [ ] Wire kill switch to override poofers
 - [ ] Add potentiometer control to change speed and open length of poofs (look at Walking Beast's code)
+- [ ] Make sure Button control sends values to start LED patterns
 - [ ] Create new LED patterns:
   - [ ] Whoosh - streak of LEDs that runs up the strip and arrives at the top as flame as it bursts out
   - [ ] Sparkle - math.random to make sparkle effect
-- [ ] Fix timing in Button control to match LED patterns
 - [ ] Add potentiometer control to LED patterns

 ## ISSUES:
-makeColor.ino file is not always recognized when OctoPooferLEDs is loaded.